 2. Soil and Watering

-The Snow Queen and Marble Queen is not demanding plant regarding the soil as they both can thrive well in slightly acidic (6.0-6.5 pH), loose, and well-draining soil.
+The Snow Queen and Marble Queen are not demanding plants regarding the soil as they both can thrive well in slightly acidic (6.0-6.5 pH), loose, and well-draining soil.

 However, the watering requirement differs depending on the cultivar.